kpnavadiya/book_management_system/README.md

    uvicorn app.main:app --reload
    # API docs: http://localhost:8000/api/docs

+## JWT Secret Key Generation
+To securely sign your JWT tokens, you'll need a strong secret key.
+Follow these steps to generate one:

+Step-by-step guide:
+# 1. Open your terminal or Python environment.

+# 2. Run this only once to generate a secure key:
+-> import secrets
+-> print(secrets.token_urlsafe(48))

+# 3. Copy the output, which will be a long, random, URL-safe string, e.g.
+   hHjA3vmQCLLIn5X_TzKGj2R6aWQGb9LHqeGDRPhXYYDUrzd-L3FI9QyOosE0MsRo

+# 4.Update your .env file with this key:
+SECRET_KEY=hHjA3vmQCLLIn5X_TzKGj2R6aWQGb9LHqeGDRPhXYYDUrzd-L3FI9QyOosE0MsRo

+## Important notes:
+Keep your secret key confidential.
+Do not commit it to version control.
+Always generate a new key for production environment.

 ## ✨ Usage Examples
 ### Register a Tenant
 curl -X POST http://localhost:8000/api/tenants/register -H "Content-Type: application/json" -d '{"name": "Acme Library", "subdomain": "acme"}'